 I had endurance, but I wasn’t getting the bennies of all that time and energy investment.
-I also found myself dreading going to the gym because I truly hated running, and after years of forcing myself to run come rain or shine, I developed knee pain, adrenal issues and other not-so-nice health issues that made me rethink this monogamous relationship with cardio.
+I also found myself dreading going to the gym because I truly hated running, and after years of forcing myself to run come rain or shine, I developed knee pain, adrenal issues and other not-so-nice health issues

 A year ago, I rebelled.
 In the January of 2015, I decided that I would do a little experiment (cue crazy scientist cackling).